acrobatics | Circus Arts | object theatre | physical theatre

 Girevik

-The central theme of his interdisciplinary artistic practice is the relationship between his body and an object.
-Roman sees himself as part of a movement of artists who question the conventional perception of circus and create works that stand at the intersection of different art forms and are presented in diverse contexts.
-His research is inspired by visual art, sport, philosophy and human labour.
-In addition to his own work, Roman is a member of Squarehead Productions' For As Long As We're Here.
+Roman Škadra is a Slovak juggler and circus maker currently based in Berlin.
+In his work, various techniquesmerge to investigate the relationship between body and object.
+The central theme of his pieces is the absurd and his performances are characterised by intense physical exertion. Škadra is part of a movement of artists who question the conventional perception of circus, creating works that stand at the intersection of different art forms and are intended to be presented in diverse contexts.
+He draws inspiration from literature, visual art, sports, and human labour.
+In addition to his own work, Roman collaborated withStefan Sing in Critical Mess and has been part of Squarehead Productions’ For As Long As We’re Here.

 Creation + Performance